pjsacchet/Windows-RAT/README.md

 - Implement get system info
 - Implement screenshot
   - Write output to file, get file then delete file..
+  - Would be kind of cool if we 'opened' the screenshot after taking it to display to the user?
 - Implement COM stuff?
   - Prob better in separate project
   - Implement remote cred auth (kerberos, ntlm etc.)